TuringLang/DynamicPPL.jl/docs/src/internals.md

     In this case we'll end up with a `NamedTuple((:x,), Tuple{Vx})` where `Vx` is a container with `eltype` `Union{Bool, Float64}` or something worse.
 This is *not* type-stable but will still be functional.

-    In practice, we see that such mixing of types is not very common, and so in DynamicPPL and more widely in Turing.jl, we use a `NamedTuple` approach for type-stability with great success.
+    In practice, rarely observe such mixing of types, therefore in DynamicPPL, and more widely in Turing.jl, we use a `NamedTuple` approach for type-stability with great success.

 !!! warning

-    Another downside with this approach is that if we have a model with lots of tilde-statements, e.g. `a ~ Normal()`, `b ~ Normal()`, ..., `z ~ Normal()` will result in a `NamedTuple` with 27 entries, potentially leading to long compilation times.
+    Another downside with such a `NamedTuple` approach is that if we have a model with lots of tilde-statements, e.g. `a ~ Normal()`, `b ~ Normal()`, ..., `z ~ Normal()` will result in a `NamedTuple` with 27 entries, potentially leading to long compilation times.

+    For these scenarios it can be useful to fall back to "untyped" representations.

 Hence we obtain a "type-stable when possible"-representation by wrapping it in a `NamedTuple` and partially resolving the `getindex`, `setindex!`, etc. methods at compile-time.
 When type-stability is *not* desired, we can simply use a single `metadata` for all `VarName`s instead of a `NamedTuple` wrapping a collection of `metadata`s.